-In August 2011 Government released a Declaration on open and transparent government in New Zealand which commits the Government to actively high value public data.
+In August 2011 Government released the Declaration on Open and Transparent Government in New Zealand which commits the Government to actively release high value public data.
 Read the joint announcement by the Minister of Finance and Minister of Internal Affairs here.
 Read the full Declaration here.

 For further information, email email@example.com

 New Zealand 4th in Global Open Data media release